 ABOUT THE GERMANY FRANKFURT MISSION

-As missionaries, we are privileged to labor in this land with such a rich history.
-It was here that religious freedom awakened during the Reformation with the invention of moveable type and the printing press.
-This made it possible for every man and woman to read the written word of God in their own language, which eventually led a farmboy in upstate New York to seek further light and knowledge from God Himself.
+As missionaries, we are privileged to labor in a land with such a rich history.
+It was here that religious freedom awakened during the Reformation with the invention of movable type and the printing press.
+This made it possible for every man and woman to read the written word of God in their own language, which eventually led a farm boy in upstate New York to seek further light and knowledge from God Himself.
 Here is also where the slaughter of the Thirty Years War between Catholics and Protestants took so many lives in the 16th-and 17th-centuries.
 In fact, in Friedrichsdorf, the site of the Frankfurt Temple, was where the Landgrave Friedrich II provided land for hundreds of Huguenot refugees from Champagne, the Isle of France, and Languedoc in France, who in 1687 arrived in the country and put under his protection.
-Today, other “refugees” from the other side of the veil are offered their salvation here as well (hundreds of modern-day living refugees from war-torn areas are today enjoying protection here, too.).
+Today, other “refugees” from the other side of the veil are offered their salvation here (and hundreds of modern-day living refugees from war-torn areas are today enjoying protection here, too.).

 The Frankfurt Germany mission comprises several states, or Bundesländer, in the Federal Republic of Germany (Bundesrepublik Deutschland).
 The mission headquarters are in Frankfurt am Main, in the state of Hessen.
 South and west of the Rhine (Rhein) are the states of Rheinland-Pfalz and Saarland; to the south are the federal states of Baden-Württemberg and the northern part of Bavaria (Bayern– an area historically called “Franken”).
 In the north, the mission also encompasses Nord-Rhein-Westfalen and a corner of Thüringen.